 Observing National Vietnam War Veterans Day

-Over 11,000 local, state and national organizations, businesses, sports franchises and governmental agencies have committed to be commemorative partners to hosting ceremonies, programs, events and activities that commemorate the 50 year anniversary of the Vietnam War.
+Over 11,000 local, state and national organizations, businesses, sports franchises and governmental agencies, including the Department of Veterans Affairs, have committed to be commemorative partners to hosting ceremonies, programs, events and activities that commemorate the 50 year anniversary of the Vietnam War.

 - Wreath laying ceremony at The Vietnam War Memorial “The Wall”

 - Ceremonies and activities at VA Medical facilities across the country